rule

 Text 41

-To kill the king famed as an emperor is a thing worse than killing a brahmin, and so wash out that sin, my best, worshiping the holy places in the consciousness of the Infallible One.
+To kill a king who is famous as an emperor is worse than killing a brahmin.
+Therefore wash away that sin my best one, by respecting the holy places in the consciousness of the Infallible One.

 To kill the king famed as an emperor is a thing worse than killing a brahmin, and so wash out that sin, my best, worshiping the holy places in the consciousness of the Infallible One.'
 (Vedabase)